Newton optimization for the Multiconfiguration Self Consistent Field method at the basis set limit: closed-shell two-electron systems: General case

-The \ac{MCSCF} approximation approaches the corresponding exact wave function very slowly with the increase of determinants, see Figures \ref{ground_helium_error_figure}, \ref{ground_h2_error_figure}.
-For comparison we also included the calculations with B3LYP functional.
-The DFT method provides a lower value than $E_{\text{exact}}$ for He, and a higher value than $E_{\text{exact}}$ for H2.
+The \ac{MCSCF} approximation approaches the corresponding exact wave function very slowly as the number of determinants increases, see Figures \ref{ground_helium_error_figure}, \ref{ground_h2_error_figure}.
+For comparison, we also include the calculations with B3LYP functional.
+The DFT method provides a lower value than $E_{\text{exact}}$ for He, and a higher value than $E_{\text{exact}}$ for H$_2$.

-It is worth to notice, that we didn't rely on any chemical intuition in order to choose proper initial guesses for the two quantum systems we regarded.
-Instead, we first ran single electron calculations starting with orbitals combining randomly localized gaussian functions.
-The converged ionic simulations were later used for initialization of the Newton treatment of \ac{MCSCF}.
-We follow the same initial guess strategy for the excited states, considered below.
+It is worth noting that we did not rely on any chemical intuition in order to choose proper initial guesses for the two quantum systems we regarded.
+Instead, we first ran single electron calculations starting with orbitals combining randomly localized Gaussian functions.
+The converged ionic simulations were later used to initialize the Newton treatment of \ac{MCSCF}.
+We follow the same initial guess strategy for the excited states considered below.
 Alternatively, one can use spherical harmonics appearing in hydrogen-like atoms.
-However, it is not clear how this initialization approach could be extended to bigger molecules.
-Therefore, we stick to the randomized initial calculations.
+However, it is not clear how this initialization approach can be extended to larger molecules.
+Therefore, we adopt randomized initial calculations.